Skip to main content

 Helm Values Reference

-This section provides a comprehensive reference for all configuration options available in the SPIRL Agent Helm chart.
-These values can be used to customize your SPIRL Agent deployment to meet specific requirements.
+This section provides a comprehensive reference for all configuration options available in the Defakto Agent Helm chart.
+These values can be used to customize your Defakto Agent deployment to meet specific requirements.

 Platform Configuration